Mobile Gaming Statistics 2026: Market Size, Revenue and Trends

 Understanding which games and publishers lead the market helps reveal where user interest and spending power are concentrated.

-1. Most downloaded games (2024):
+1. Most downloaded games (2025):

-2. Top-grossing games (2024):
+2. Top-grossing games (all-time):

-3. Leading publishers:
+3. Leading companies:

 These numbers show two sides of the market.
 Download leaders drive broad install volume, while revenue leaders highlight where high-value players spend.
 As a marketer, studying the creatives, live ops cadence, and monetization tactics of these top performers can provide direction for your own strategy.